noah-nuebling/notes-public/mmf/updates/MMF - Update Checklist - Template.md

 	- Switch to mac-mouse-fix-update-feed folder (Which should have update-feed branch of mac-mouse-fix repo checked out)
 	- ((Pull new release tags)) Edit: ./update does that automatically now
 	- Run ./update

-**Translation Files**

-- [ ] If new UI added – Consider updating `LocalizationScreenshots.swift` to cover it.
-- [ ] `./run uploadstrings` in the master branch
-    - (Tip: Maybe on a second computer cause this takes a while)
-    - (Note: If this gets annoying, look into automating with GitHub Actions runner.)

 **Update stuff**
 - [ ] Update [redirection-service](https://github.com/noah-nuebling/redirection-service/blob/main/index.html) if necessary